HappyFrowl/documentation/Linux/BasicScripting.md

   * `git checkout master` - then merge from there

 ### **git conflicts:**
-  * resolving must be done manually in the code editor
+  * Resolving must be done manually in the code editor
-  * the conflict is shown highlighted in green and blue
+  * The conflict is shown highlighted in green and blue
   * Green - branch that you are on
   * Blue - conflict that came from another branch (merge)
   * Keep what you want, **remove markers** and save

 ### Managing changes
 * `git diff` - differences
-  * compare a file between different commits or between different branches
+  * Compare a file between different commits or between different branches
-  * symbols indicate how files have changed
+  * Symbols indicate how files have changed
     * `------` is an indication for file 1
     * `++++++` is an indication for file 2
   * `git diff --staged` - compare between the latest commit file and the staged file